sCrypt-Inc/zokrates/README.md

 [![Join the chat at https://gitter.im/ZoKrates/Lobby](https://badges.gitter.im/ZoKrates/Lobby.svg)](https://gitter.im/ZoKrates/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![CircleCI develop](https://img.shields.io/circleci/project/github/Zokrates/ZoKrates/develop.svg?label=develop)](https://circleci.com/gh/Zokrates/ZoKrates/tree/develop)

-ZoKrates is a toolbox for zkSNARKs on Ethereum.
+This is a toolbox for zkSNARKs on Bitcoin SV.

 _This is a proof-of-concept implementation.
 It has not been tested for production._

 ## Getting Started

-Load the ZoKrates Plugin on [Remix](https://remix.ethereum.org) to write your first SNARK program!

 Alternatively, you can install the ZoKrates CLI: